Summary of All DBMS_METADATA Subprograms

 Parameters

-Table 57-21 describes the parameters for the SET_TRANSFORM_PARAM
+Table 57-21 describes the parameters for the SET_TRANSFORM_PARAM and SET_REMAP_PARAM procedures.

-Table 57-22 describes the object type, name, datatype, and meaning of the parameters for the DDL transform in the SET_TRANSFORM_PARAM
+Table 57-22 describes the object type, name, datatype, and meaning of the parameters for the DDL transform in the SET_TRANSFORM_PARAM procedure.

-Table 57-23 describes the object type, name, datatype, and meaning of the parameters for the MODIFY transform in the SET_TRANSFORM_PARAM
+Table 57-23 describes the object type, name, datatype, and meaning of the parameters for the MODIFY transform in the SET_TRANSFORM_PARAM procedure.

-Table 57-24 describes the object type, name, datatype, and meaning of the parameters for the MODIFY transform in the SET_REMAP_PARAM
+Table 57-24 describes the object type, name, datatype, and meaning of the parameters for the MODIFY transform in the SET_REMAP_PARAM procedure.

 Exceptions